adelolmo/heroscribe/README.md

 - Barak Tor - Barrow of the Witch Lord: [xml](examples/HQBase-12-BarakTor-BarrowoftheWitchLord_EU.xml), [pdf](examples/HQBase-12-BarakTor-BarrowoftheWitchLord_EU.pdf)
 - Journey to the Bottom of the Crypt: [xml](examples/Journey%20to%20the%20Bottom%20of%20the%20Crypt.xml), [pdf](examples/Journey%20to%20the%20Bottom%20of%20the%20Crypt.pdf)

-## How to download
+## Install

+### Debian/Ubuntu

+There are two ways of installing the application: via debian _repository_ and as a _package_.

+I recommend setting up the debian repository, because you won't only get the application installed, but you'll get future updates right away.

+If you don't want to set up the repository, then you can always install the package directly.

+#### Repository

+Set up the repository:

+    sudo apt install apt-transport-https
+    sudo curl -sS -fsSLo /usr/share/keyrings/adelolmo-archive-keyring.gpg https://adelolmo.github.io/andoni.delolmo@gmail.com.gpg
+    echo "deb [signed-by=/usr/share/keyrings/adelolmo-archive-keyring.gpg] https://adelolmo.github.io/$(lsb_release -cs) $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/adelolmo.github.io.list

+Install the package:

+    sudo apt update && sudo apt install heroscribe-enhanced-skull

+#### Package

+Go to the [releases section](https://github.com/adelolmo/heroscribe/releases/latest) and download the package and download the debian package (e.g. `heroscribe-enhanced-skull_1.10_all.deb`)

+First of all, install the dependencies and then the package itself:

+    sudo apt-get install default-jre-headless ghostscript
+    sudo dpkg -i heroscribe-enhanced-skull_1.10_all.deb

+### Windows, Mac and other Linux distros

-Go to the [releases section](https://github.com/adelolmo/heroscribe/releases/latest) and download the package depending on you OS (for _Debian/Ubuntu_ the `.deb` and for other _Linux distros_, _Win_ and _Mac_ the `.zip`)
+Go to the [releases section](https://github.com/adelolmo/heroscribe/releases/latest) and download the package and download the zip artefact (e.g. `heroscribe-enhanced-skull_1.10.zip`)

+Then extract the zip file.

 ## Running HeroScribe

 ### Zip bundle

-Unzip the bundle and run
+Go to the directory where the application was extracted and execute java application:

     java -jar heroscribe-enhanced-skull.jar

-Postscript is required for PDF generation.
+You still require to install Postscript for PDF generation.

 ### Debian package

-Install the debian package in your system

-    # apt-get install default-jre-headless ghostscript
-    # dpkg -i ../heroscribe-enhanced-skull_1.10_all.deb

 In your desktop, go to _Applications -> Graphics -> Heroscribe Enhanced Skull_